 As of now there are only two credit cards in India that gives complimentary meet & greet service benefit.
 They are,

-Note that even Amex Platinum has this benefit but limited to Delhi airport and also they want you to book the flight on the card.
+Note that Amex Platinum had this benefit (now revoked) but limited to Delhi airport and also they want you to book the flight on the card.
 Hmm, Amex need to relax this a bit.

 That said, Axis cards are the only ones worth exploring for meet & greet benefit as of now.
 But remember that its limited to only Indian airports.

 It would be another level if we have cards with complimentary international meet & greet services (without having to book flights on the card).

 For ex, you can arrive in any country, pass through fast track immigration lane, get the SIM at the trusted counter with the help of the executive and get ready to explore the foreign country in no time.